zeroamps/Tooling/README.md

 `git pull` fetches from and integrate with another repository or a local branch.

 `git push` updates remote refs along with associated objects.

+***

+`git branch -l` or `git branch --list` or `git branch` lists all of the branches in your local repository.

+`git branch -l -a|-all` lists all of the branches in your local and remote repository.

+`git branch -l -r|--remotes` lists all of the branches in your remote repository.